DÍa de los Muertos Celebration

 Free museum admission, food, artist demonstrations, and more.
 Bemis School of Art instructors will guide visitors in a hands-on activity creating tissue paper marigolds, traditionally used to decorate ofrendas.

-Colorado College’s Mariachi ensemble, Mariachi Tigre, will perform Mexican popular and folk music.
-Local Mexican folk dance group Ballet Folklórico de la Raza will also perform.
+Performances by Colorado College’s Mariachi Tigre ensemble and local folk dance group Ballet Folklórico de la Raza

 Image: Catrina (2009) by Jerry Vigil, gift of the artist, 2011.4